 Michael Naylor, M.Ed., CCS, LADC, CPCC is an International Enneagram Association Professional Member and Teacher.
 He has trained extensively as an Enneagram Teacher through the Riso-Hudson certification process, through the Enneagram Institute’s Authorized Teacher Certification, and through training as a Faculty member of the Enneagram Institute.
 He was blessed with two wonderful teachers, Don Riso and Russ Hudson, along with two other super-teachers and colleagues, Lynda Roberts and Gayle Scott.
 He has taught broadly through out the United States, and at Mindjuice, the wonderful Enneagram Coaching School in Denmark.
-In addition, he does trainings with corporations through out the United States and is a partner with Anderson & Rust, and has facilitated workshops with the Astrazenaca medical staff.
+In addition, he does trainings with corporations through out the United States and is a partner with Anderson & Rust, and has facilitated workshops with professional teams.
 He does yearly trainings for WPO and YPO groups, for coaching teams, for spiritual schools (Chime in Portland, Maine), and for 12 Step retreats.

 Michael is a certified co-active coach and received his training through the Co-Active Coaching Institute.
 He has an active coaching practice that extends around the globe, utilizing the Enneagram and other presence-based insight techniques to facilitate individual transformation, for healing one’s heart and deepening one’s ability to love at depth, and to inspire the arising and deliverance of one’s gifts into the world.
 In addition he does recovery coaching using the Enneagram to assist recovering individual’s in moving thru the Enneagram-specific core patterns and the predictable crisis that contribute to addiction transformation and off-the-rails-joy, relapse, and unnecessary unhappiness.
 That is, he seeks to shine a vivid light on patterns of self-sabotage that inhibit the full maturation of a soul.